h2jaafar/WPN/README.md

 <br />
 <img src="./readme_files/astar_figure.png" width="1500">

-You can watch the submission video here (this will open a new tab):
+You can watch the submission video here (Right click, and open in new tab):